Scavenger Hunt (Second Grade)

 3) Make bar graphs that show the relations between each element.

 1.)
-Tally sheet: printed on cardstock, two sheets per paper to be cut in half
+Tally sheet: printed on cardstock, two sheets per paper to be cut in half.
+(Lesson plan includes a Tally sheet template.

 Student Task: As they walk the trail, the students should pay close attention to everything around them.
 They will look for the four elements of habitat: food, water, shelter, and space.
 Whenever the students see one of the elements along the trail, they are to put a tally mark under the appropriate element on the tally sheet.